 You really only need one reason to head to Tanzania in search of tigerfish on the fly.
-In spite of her travels, and focus on saltwater fishing, Charlotte remains passionate about targeting tigerfish on fly with Tanzania still firmly at the top of her list.
+In spite of her travels, and focus on saltwater fishing, Charlotte remains passionate about targeting tigerfish on fly.
+Tanzania remains firmly at the top of her list.
 Why?

 Hydrocynus tanziniae.
 It really is that simple.
 There are only five species of tigerfish, widely distributed throughout Africa and none of them are easy to land.
 Only two of the five species are known to reach significant size.
-H.goliath was brought to our screens by Jeremy Wade in River Monsters and but remains relatively inaccessible in its known distribution area.
-Following closely behind in terms of size is H.tanzaniae, and the rivers of the Mnyera and Ruhudji in southern Tanzania consistently produce exceptional fish.
+H.goliath was brought to our screens by Jeremy Wade in River Monsters.
+They remain relatively inaccessible in its known distribution area.
+Following closely behind in terms of size is H.tanzaniae.
+The rivers of the Mnyera and Ruhudji in southern Tanzania consistently produce exceptional fish.

 Considering all of that, you’d be forgiven for wondering what the attraction is.
 What it comes down to is their size.
 The power of the take and the sheer challenge of the fight.
 Combine all of that it and it makes the challenges fade into the background.